 After a competitive selection process, high students from 17 countries spend an exchange year attending American high schools and living with volunteer host families.

-Sponsored by the U.S. Department of State, the Future Leaders Exchange (FLEX) program promotes mutual understanding between citizens of the United States and 17 countries across Europe, Eurasia, and Central Asia.
+Sponsored by the United States Department of State, the Future Leaders Exchange (FLEX) Program promotes mutual understanding between citizens of the United States and 17 countries across Europe, Eurasia, and Central Asia.

-FLEX exchange students live with a volunteer host family for one academic year to learn about American values, attend a U.S. high school, and teach Americans about their home countries.
-Students learn about themselves and the world, and create friendships that last a lifetime.
-Alumni return home galvanized and inspired to share their new experiences and positively impact their home countries and communities.
+Every FLEX exchange student lives with a volunteer host family for one academic year to learn about American values, attend a US high school, and teach Americans about their home countries.
+Participants return home galvanized and inspired to share their new experiences and positively impact their home countries and communities.

 FLEX was established in 1992 as the centerpiece of the Eurasian Secondary School Initiative under the FREEDOM Support Act.
 Former US Senator Bill Bradley asserted that the best way to ensure long-lasting peace and understanding between the US and Eurasian countries is to enable young people to learn about the United States and Americans firsthand.

 Since 1993, FLEX has provided scholarships to over 27,000 secondary school students from Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.